Raw Data

 cid hid tranche

-RAW Data 1984-1995 $pausl “Individual Questionnaire - Foreigners” (CS) The datasets $PAUSL contain population-specific sets of additional variables for foreign nationals from 1984 – 1995 for the subsamples A-D.
+RAW Data 1984-1995 $pausl “Migrant specific data from individual questionnaire” (CS) The datasets $PAUSL contain population-specific sets of additional variables for foreign nationals from 1984 – 1995 for the subsamples A-D.

 RAW Data only 1990 $host “East specific questions from the Household questionnaire” (CS): The dataset $HOST includes the complete file of population and variables for the East German subsample in 1990 [GHOST].